cyber-meow/anime_screenshot_pipeline/README.md

 Now that we have a preliminary dataset.
 The next step is to tag the images, again by neural networks.
 Note this step may be done before or after the face detection step (see pros and cons of each alternative at the end of the next section).

-Nowadays we are fortunate enough to have several taggers that work quite well for anime images as we can see from [toriato/stable-diffusion-webui-wd14-tagger](https://github.com/toriato/stable-diffusion-webui-wd14-tagger#mrsmilingwolfs-model-aka-waifu-diffusion-14-tagger).
+Nowadays we are fortunate enough to have several taggers that work quite well for images as we can see from [toriato/stable-diffusion-webui-wd14-tagger](https://github.com/toriato/stable-diffusion-webui-wd14-tagger#mrsmilingwolfs-model-aka-waifu-diffusion-14-tagger).
 I simply follow [Kohya S's blog post](https://note.com/kohya_ss/n/nbf7ce8d80f29) (in Japanese) and tag all the images by [SmilingWolf/wd-v1-4-vit-tagger](https://huggingface.co/SmilingWolf/wd-v1-4-vit-tagger/tree/main).

 I made the following two simple modifications to Kohya S's script `tag_images_by_wd14_tagger.py`
 1. The images of all the subdirectories are tagged